US Navy says it prevented Iran from seizing tankers in Gulf of Oman | Headlines

 US Navy says it prevented Iran from seizing tankers in Gulf of Oman

-Chevron said one incident involved the Richmond Voyager, a very large crude carrier managed by the U.S. oil major, and that crew onboard were safe.
-An Iranian navy vessel fired shots during the second seizure attempt, Navy Fifth Fleet spokesperson Timothy Hawkins said.
+At 0100 local time (2100 GMT) on Wednesday, an Iranian naval vessel approached the Marshall Islands-flagged oil tanker TRF Moss in international waters in the Gulf of Oman, according to the U.S. Navy.
+"The Iranian vessel departed the scene when U.S. Navy guided-missile destroyer USS McFaul arrived on station," it said in a statement, adding that it had deployed surveillance assets including maritime patrol aircraft.

-The U.S. Navy said it had intervened to prevent Iran from seizing two commercial tankers in the Gulf of Oman on Wednesday in the latest in a series of seizures or attacks on ships in the area since 2019.
-Chevron said one incident involved the Richmond Voyager, a very large crude carrier managed by the U.S. oil major, and that crew onboard were safe.
+The U.S. Navy said it had intervened to prevent Iran from seizing two commercial tankers in the Gulf of Oman on Wednesday in the latest in a series of attacks on ships in the area since 2019.
+At 0100 local time (2100 GMT) on Wednesday, an Iranian naval vessel approached the Marshall Islands-flagged oil tanker TRF Moss in international waters in the Gulf of Oman, according to the U.S. Navy.

-An Iranian navy vessel fired shots during the second seizure attempt, Navy Fifth Fleet spokesperson Timothy Hawkins said.
-Both incidents took place in waters between Iran and Oman.
+"The Iranian vessel departed the scene when U.S. Navy guided-missile destroyer USS McFaul arrived on station," it said in a statement, adding that it had deployed surveillance assets including maritime patrol aircraft.
+The Navy said that around three hours later it received a distress call from Bahamas-flagged oil tanker Richmond Voyager while the ship was more than 20 miles (32 km) off the coast of Muscat, Oman, and transiting international waters.

-Hawkins did not say how the U.S. Navy prevented the seizure of the ships or provide any further information at this stage.
-Details regarding the second vessel involved in the incident were not immediately clear.
-British maritime security company Ambrey said a warship with a multinational navy task group was in the area at the time and had requested the Iranian navy to "cease harassing" one of the merchant ships.
+"Another Iranian naval vessel had closed within one mile of Richmond Voyager while hailing the commercial tanker to stop," the Navy statement said, adding that the McFaul directed course towards the merchant ship at maximum speed.
+"Prior to McFaul's arrival on scene, Iranian personnel fired multiple, long bursts from both small arms and crew-served weapons," the Navy said.

 Top ship registries including the Marshall Islands and Greece have warned in recent weeks of the threat to commercial shipping in the Gulf including the Strait of Hormuz.
 In another point of tension, the U.S. confiscated a cargo of Iranian oil aboard a tanker in April in a sanctions enforcement operation, sources told Reuters.